avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 most that can happen is that we find out together that this is a feature instead!

-Avocado is using Github's issue tracking system for collecting and discussing issues.
+Avocado is using GitHub's issue tracking system for collecting and discussing issues.
 If you have a possible candidate, do not hesitate, share with us by `creating a new bug report
 <https://github.com/avocado-framework/avocado/issues/new?assignees=&labels=bug%2C+triage&template=bug_report.md&title=>`_.